 HOIs in a mechanistic resource competition model

 To illustrate how we might detect HOIs in empirical data on species interactions, we simulate competition among annual plants for a single shared resource using a mechanistic resource competition model.
-We then fit species’ responses to interspecific competition using a range of phenomenological competition model.
-By considering the cases in which higher order interactions emerge we can also shed some light on the processes that lead to these interactions.
+We then attempt to fit species’ responses to interspecific competition using phenomenological competition models.
+Using our definition of HOIs above, we evaluate which species’ responses require models with HOIs.
+By considering when HOIs emerge in this simple simulation we shed some light on how HOIs can be detected in empirical data and the processes that generate HOIs.

 Our mechanistic model is inspired by annual plant communities growing in a Mediterranean climate.
 In this system, rainfall starts in the early winter and gradually declines through the spring while temperature and potential evapotranspiration increase.
-Plants germinate in the winter, grow through the spring, and flower, produce seeds and die by the summer (Godoy and Levine 2013).
+Annual plants germinate in the winter or early spring, grow, flower, produce seeds and die by the early summer (Godoy and Levine 2013).
 In our model, we track a single pool of generic soil resources, most easily thought of as water given its timing of availability.
 Importantly, this pool is not resupplied during the growing season and plants eventually use up the pool of stored soil resources.
 As resources are depleted, plant growth slows and eventually stops.
 We make the assumption that when net plant growth stops, the plants stop producing vegetative biomass and start producing seeds (Cohen 1976).